Name and location of repository

 Scope and content

 The interview was conducted with Anders Ramstad on March 14, 1981 at Pacific Lutheran University's University House in Tacoma, Washington.
 It contains information on family background, education, marriage, employment at PLU, and Norwegian heritage.
-The interview also provides three photographs of Anders at the time of the interview, a small book about Anders written by his wife, Emma, and a memorial tribute from PLU's news magazine, Scene, July 1981.
+The interview also provides three photographs of Anders at the time of the interview, a small book about Anders written by his wife, Emma, another writing by Emma "Memories That Cast a Glow Over Retirement," and a memorial tribute from PLU's news magazine, Scene, July 1981.
 The interview was conducted in English.

 System of arrangement